mikiya09/ComSci/c++_concept.md

 # Friend Function
-    >> private variable data needed to be accessed directly without using the object of that class
+    >> private variable data needed to be accessed directly without using the object of that class => it's your friend, so it can access to your private variable

     [ex.]
     friend bool equal (birthDate d1, brithDate d2) {...}